 After parking their vehicle out the front on number 2136 Tom popped the trunk and retrieved their crime scene kit before making their way into the property.

-Tom and Frank’s eyes met knowingly when they noticed the gathering of uncollected daily newspapers lying on the front yard.
+Tom and Frank’s eyes met knowingly when they noticed the gathering of uncollected daily newspapers on the front yard.
 Tom lifted the mailbox lid and removed the collection of envelopes.

 The postal date stamps on each envelope suggested the mail had been accumulating for around three weeks.